ndlopez/web_player/README.md

 Update: Windows version no longer displays current song from fm LaPaz, 'cuz the error mentioned above, the new version supports only ThirdRockRadio.

 ## Web version
-Dir: html_display
+click on live demo link above

-Open *index.html* in Firefox and wait for 3minutes or so.
-The playlist will populate and auto update after 3minutes passed.
+Dev only: Open *index.html* in Firefox and wait for 3minutes or so.
+The playlist will populate and update every 3minutes.

+By clicking on the cloud icon, it is possible to download the playlist in JSON format, obviously from the moment the page was opened.